Lead quizzes I’m talking about is a tool for business to involve users into a dialog.

-Crucial differentiation point compared to plain lead capture forms is some value user gets straight away upon completion.
+A critical differentiation point compared to every day lead capture forms is some value user gets straight away upon completion.

 - Not so good: we will be in touch shortly

-- Good: here is an approximate price bracket.
+- Okay: here is an approximate price bracket.
 We can send you a PDF brief to email.

 - Better: here is a price bracket, leave your contact details so our specialist can reach out with a detailed price breakdown

 - Then, why spend so many words here if I didn’t use lead quizzes myself?
-Here is Website Costs Calculator(s) we promote to those interested in creating web based projects of all sorts.
+Here is the Website Costs Calculator(s) we promote to those interested in creating web-based projects of all sorts.

-- Also, may be just google something like “quiz templates” to spark your imagination
+- Also, maybe google something like “quiz templates” to spark your imagination

 2. Examples & case studies